Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Notation and Preliminaries

 When we place the Maya diagram along the outer border of $\lambda$, $1$ appears at each vertical segment of the outer border, as the definition suggests (see \cref{fig:abacus}).
 Focusing on entries $0$, we can equivalently define the Maya diagram using $\lambda'$:

 \ytableausetup{nosmalltableaux,centertableaux}

-In terms of the Maya diagram, adding/removing a ribbon of length $k$ corresponds to exchanging a pair of $0$ and $1$ with distance $k$, and the height of the ribbon is the number of $1$'s strictly between these two numbers.
+In terms of the Maya diagram, adding/removing a ribbon of size $k$ corresponds to exchanging a pair of $0$ and $1$ with distance $k$, and the height of the ribbon is the number of $1$'s strictly between these two numbers.

-For a ribbon, we call its bottom leftmost box the \emph{starting box}.
+For a ribbon, we call its bottom-leftmost box the \emph{starting box}.
 We say the ribbon \emph{starts} at $i$ if the starting box has content $i$.
-In this language, removing a $k$-ribbon starting at $i$ means to exchange $a_i$ and $a_{i+k}$ in its Maya diagram.
+In this language, removing a $k$-ribbon starting at $i$ means to exchange $0$ at $a_i$ and $1$ at $a_{i+k}$ in its Maya diagram.

-Given $k\in \N$, a $k$-\textit{abacus} of $\lambda$ is a cyclic arrangement of the Maya diagram $\{a_i\}$ in the form
+Given $k\in \N$, a $k$-\emph{abacus} of $\lambda$ is a cyclic arrangement of the Maya diagram $\{a_i\}$ in the form

 Note that the abacus should be seen cyclically, and there is no canonical meaning for two numbers on the same row.
 Nevertheless, we will always let $a_0$ be in the first column in this paper for consistency.